Buffalo thorn tree – an icon in Southern Africa

 Cultural uses and believes

-Buffalo thorn trees play an important part in cultural believes of isiZulu and VaTsonga cultures.
+Buffalo thorn trees play an important part in the cultural beliefs of the isiZulu and VaTsonga cultures.
 If a Zulu chief dies, a Buffalo thorn tree will be planted on the grave, to mark it ‘forever’.

-As Mxolisi Mabilane explains in the podcast above, that in his Tsonga (but also Zulu-) culture, the place where a person died will be brushed with a Buffalo thorn branch.
-And with this branch the soul of the departed will be caught and brought back either to his grave, hut, or another place where the spirit can rest in peace.
-When carrying the branch, the person is not allowed to look back, has to reserve two seats in a bus (one for him and one for the spirit) and has to explain to the Buffalo thorn branch with the spirit in it, what will be done next.
+As Mxolisi Mabilane explains in the podcast above, in his Tsonga (but also Zulu-) culture, the place where a person died will be brushed with a Buffalo thorn branch.
+With this branch, the soul of the departed will be caught and brought back.
+Either to his grave, hut, or another place where the spirit can rest in peace.
+When carrying the branch, the person is not allowed to look back.
+Therefore he has to reserve two seats on a bus (one for him and one for the spirit).
+And he has to explain to the Buffalo thorn branch with the spirit in it, what will be done next.
 This is a tradition which is observed even today (2022).

 Uses of Buffalo thorn trees for protection

-Buffalo thorn branches are well suited for protection of kraals (place at which cattle, sheep or goats are kept during nighttime).
+Buffalo thorn branches are well suited for the protection of kraals (places at which cattle, sheep, or goats are kept during nighttime).
 If travelers are sleeping out in the bush, a surrounding circle of Buffalo thorn branches will keep out any undesirable predators.
-Height of such a kraal should be about 1,5 meters high and it should be structurally strong.
-This means, branches must be interwoven and the whole thorn branch circle be wide enough.
+The height of such a kraal should be about 1,5 meters high and it should be structurally strong.
+This means branches must be interwoven and the whole thorn branch circle be wide enough.

 Lessons learned from Buffalo thorn uses:

-- Buffalo thorns branches are important in Zulu and Tsonga traditions for sweeping up and transporting souls of diseased persons
+• Buffalo thorn branches are important in Zulu and Tsonga traditions for sweeping up and transporting the souls of diseased persons